- Product: Ulrichs

-Ulrichsweb is the authoritative source of bibliographic and publisher information on more than 300,000 periodicals of all types -- academic and scholarly journals, Open Access publications, peer-reviewed titles, popular magazines, newspapers, newsletters, and more from around the world.
-It covers all subjects, and includes publications that are published regularly or irregularly and are circulated free of charge or by paid subscription.
+Ulrichsweb is the authoritative source of bibliographic and publisher information on more than 421,000 periodicals of all types -- academic and scholarly journals, Open Access publications, peer-reviewed titles, popular magazines, newspapers, newsletters, and more from around the world.
+Coverage includes publications that are published regularly or irregularly and are circulated free of charge or by paid subscription.
 Ulrichsweb covers publications in all subject areas and in more than 180 languages of text.
-In addition to periodicals in all formats, Ulrichsweb includes information about forthcoming and suspended titles, and maintains historical information on more than 155,000 titles that have ceased publication.
+In addition to coverage of current periodicals in all formats, Ulrichsweb includes information about forthcoming and suspended titles, and maintains historical information on more than 155,000 titles that have ceased publication.

 Why is it called Ulrich's?

 Ulrich's is named after its originator -- Carolyn Farquhar Ulrich, who was Head of Periodicals at the New York Public Library.
 Ulrich's was first published in 1932 as "Periodicals Directory: A Classified Guide to a Selected List of Current Periodicals Foreign and Domestic."
 This title continued through the 3rd edition published in 1938.
 Then, with the 4th edition (1943), the title was changed to honor Ms. Ulrich and became "Ulrich's Periodicals Directory: A Selected Guide to Current Periodicals, Inter-American Edition" (with a focus on non-European titles because of the difficulty in getting information during WWII).
 From 1943-1965, the title was "Ulrich's Periodicals Directory."
 Then, with the 11th edition in 1965, it became known as "Ulrich's International Periodicals Directory," the title it held until the publication of the 39th edition in 2000, when it reverted to an earlier title, "Ulrich's Periodicals Directory."
 It also incorporated Irregular Serials and Annuals in 1988.
 Since its early days Ulrich's has been the global source for periodicals information.